ChartIQ/chartiq-react-app/react-components/README.md

 ### Adding your own quotefeed

-By default, all components will load simulated data using the quoteFeedSimulator so that you have some working data to get started.
+All components will load simulated data using the quoteFeedSimulator so that you have some working data to get started.
 When you are ready to add your own quotefeed, it should be aded to the resources prop passed into the chart component.
+Quote feed simulator can be disabled by setting `quoteFeed` property in resources prop to a `null` value.
 ```jsx
 import MyCustomQuotefeed from './myCustomQuotefeed'